docker-compose Plugin

 Stop containers and remove related data such as containers, networks, and volumes.

-⚠️ Warning: This cannot be undone with the docker-compose up
+⚠️ Warning: This cannot be undone with the docker-compose up command.
+Make sure you back up your data first!

 View service logs